 Destructive wars and fires (and the subsequent renovations), along with differing political forces, have resulted in an intriguing mix of palaces, churches, great halls, state apartments, a monastery, viewing towers, fortifications, museums, art galleries, and finally Golden Lane.

-Visitors to Prague Castle can wander around the courtyards for free, but to enter any of the historic buildings, to gain a true understanding of the history and significance of it all, we recommend visiting the castle as part of a guided tour.
+Visitors can wander around the courtyards of Prague Castle for free, but to enter the historic buildings and to gain a true understanding of the history and significance of it all, we recommend visiting the castle as part of a guided tour.
 You can also purchase a self-guided ticket and attend a classical concert.

 How to Visit Prague Castle:

 1. Prague Castle Guided Tour:

 For an in depth guided tour of the castle, including admission to the major buildings, see the Prague Castle Tour.
 Also includes pick up from your hotel and transportation up to the castle.

 2. Prague Guided Tours:

-All our Prague Tours include a visit to Prague Castle in the itinerary.
+All our Prague Tours include a visit to Prague Castle in their itinerary.
 This involves a guided walk through the castle complex and admission to St. Vitus Cathedral.